Uniform Inductive Spatio-Temporal Kriging: Related Works

-In-sample imputation aims to fill missing values within the observed time series range.
-GACN~\cite{ye2021spatial} integrates the Graph Attention Network (GAT)~\cite{velivckovic2017graph} with temporal convolutions.
-GRIN~\cite{cini2021filling} employs a spatiotemporal encoder based on Message Passing Neural Networks (MPNN)~\cite{gilmer2017neural} and Gated Recurrent Units (GRU)~\cite{chung2014empirical}, using a two-stage process.
-Bidirectional models such as DGCRIN~\cite{kong2023dynamic}, GARNN~\cite{shen2023bidirectional}, and MDGCN~\cite{liang2022memory} differ in their intermediate workflows.
-The low-rank induced Transformer model ImputeFormer~\cite{nie2024imputeformer} combines low-rank priors with deep learning for heterogeneous data.
-STAMImputer~\cite{wang2025stamimputer} adopts a Mixture-of-Experts (MoE) framework and low-rank guided graph attention, dynamically generating spatial graphs.
+\textbf{\textit{In-Sample Imputation}}.
+In-sample imputation focuses on recovering missing entries within the observed sensor set and the observed time range.
+Representative methods usually combine graph-based spatial modeling with temporal sequence modeling.
+For example, GACN~\cite{ye2021spatial} integrates Graph Attention Networks (GAT)~\cite{velivckovic2017graph} with temporal convolutions to capture spatial interactions and local temporal patterns.
+GRIN~\cite{cini2021filling} employs a spatio-temporal encoder based on Message Passing Neural Networks (MPNN)~\cite{gilmer2017neural} and Gated Recurrent Units (GRU)~\cite{chung2014empirical} through a two-stage imputation process.
+Bidirectional models such as DGCRIN~\cite{kong2023dynamic}, GARNN~\cite{shen2023bidirectional}, and MDGCN~\cite{liang2022memory} further exploit information from both temporal directions, while differing in their intermediate propagation and refinement workflows.
+More recently, STAMImputer~\cite{wang2025stamimputer} adopts a Mixture-of-Experts (MoE) framework with low-rank guided graph attention to dynamically generate spatial graphs.
+Despite their effectiveness, these methods mainly assume that the target nodes are already observed during training and inference, making them less suitable for imputing completely unobserved locations.